That's the message environmentalist and author Bill McKibben preached to a Brattleboro crowd during a town meeting event Sunday afternoon.

 Sanders, in his first-term in the Senate, led off his statements about the serious economic crisis facing the nation.

-Unemployment is soaring, and millions are losing
+Unemployment is soaring, and millions are losing their homes, he said, which leads to employees losing their pensions and health insurance.

 It has come to the point now where officials in Washington, D.C. have to bailout corporations -- due in part to greedy executives on Wall Street -- in the form of billions of taxpayer dollars, Sanders continued.